December 22, 2022 k-2-measurement-and-data, 3-5-measurement-and-data, 6-8-the-number-system, other-seasonal

 I'm always looking for STEAM lessons for the math classroom.
-Luckily, inspiration for fresh and fun STEAM projects seem to be popping up all around me.
+Luckily, inspiration for fresh and fun STEAM projects seems to be popping up all around me.
 Last year, while working with the intervention students at my school, I incorporated winter-themed STEAM activities into one of my math lessons.
 With all the positive feedback I got from students, I decided to build out the activity into a 2-day Snowball Catapult STEAM Lesson for grades 1–6.
-STEAM .
-In this article, you'll be able to access and download the FREE printables I created for this fun STEAM lesson.
+In this article, you'll get access to the FREE printables I created for this fun STEAM lesson.

 The download for this post is a complete Science, Technology, Engineering, Arts, and Math (STEAM) lesson plan so you can quickly get it up and running in your classroom.
 Included you'll find information about materials, classroom set-up, procedures, catapult design constraints, data collection, and example videos.
 Plus, the lesson plan download also comes with instructions and reflection sheets for students.

 Before we explore the Snowball Catapult STEAM Lesson, I want to share with you some tips and observations that I have gathered as I have been implementing STEAM activities with my students.

 A Fun Winter STEAM Lesson for Math Students

 Throwing a snowball is a normal part of childhood for those of us who live in the northern part of the United States.
 Even if you are from a warmer climate, your students will be totally engaged in this activity, as it is just so much fun for them!